High Fire Danger Continues Through the Weekend

-FIRE DANGER: The combination of strong winds and very low humidity will keep the fire danger very high the next few days, especially in the afternoon and evenings.
+FIRE DANGER: The combination of strong winds and very low humidity will keep the fire danger very high over the weekend, especially in the afternoon and evenings.
 The worst combination of wind and dry air will be Sunday.
 Do not burn anything outside or do anything that could start a fire, this includes throwing cigarettes out your window.
 Any fire would likely spread quickly out of control.

-FORECAST: We stay breezy overnight as we cool off into the low and mid 30s for the Friday morning commute.
+FORECAST: It will still be breezy early tonight, but the wind will lighten up more overnight as we cool off into the mid 30s for Saturday morning.

-The wind won't be as strong Friday, but you'll still notice it blowing in even warmer weather from the south around 20-30 mph.
-It will also be mostly sunny, helping to warm us into the mid 60s to finish off the workweek.
+A few of the spotty showers, or maybe even a few snowflakes, could last into early Monday morning, but most of us will still be dry.
+It will be breezy and cooler the rest of Monday with highs in the upper 50s.

-We'll keep a small chance for rain or a few snowflakes Monday, and it will be noticeably cooler.
-It's hard to say exactly how much cooler we get, but for now, we'll say mid 50s Monday afternoon.
-With it still being breezy, it will be even cooler.
+Even Tuesday will be a little breezy at times, cooling us off a little more, into the low 50s.

-Tuesday also looks breezy, helping to drop us into the low 50s.
+We should be able to warm back up into the upper 50s on Wednesday before another storm system moves through the Heartland with rain and snow.
+For now, it looks like eastern Nebraska and western Iowa will be on the rainy side of the system.

-We should be able to warm back up into the upper 50s for the middle of next week.
+We could see rain as early as late Wednesday, but it will be more likely Thursday and into early Friday.
+This also blows in some cooler weather, dropping us into the low 50s on Thursday, followed by upper 40s on Friday.

 FRIDAY NIGHT